-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021

 Governmental Activities: The Town continues its programs for needed infrastructure improvements.
+The tax rate will remain the same for the upcoming year.

 Requests for Information

 This report is designed to provide an overview of the Town finances for those with an interest in this area.
 Questions concerning any of the information found in this report or requests for additional information should be directed to the following: